 This might not be harmful when it happens for nanoseconds, or happens infrequently.
-However, households often experience surges and places in an area that has a lot of lightening will experience especially higher surges.
+However, households often experience surges, and places in an area that has a lot of lightning will experience especially higher surges.

 The dangers of surges are thus many-fold.
 These do not hold true for infrequent, short, and low-voltages surges, but would for any higher voltage or longer-lasting surge.

 We have already established that surges are not good for our electronics, but you may still not want to use a house surge protector.
 This might be because you face surges very infrequently, or because you prefer other forms of surge protectors.